 If you want to garage the motorcycle for a longer period, take the following actions.

 Before storing the motorcycle, check all parts for function and wear.
 If service, repairs or replacements are necessary, you should do this during the storage period (less workshop overload).
 In this way, you can avoid long workshop waiting times at the start of the new season.

 - Make sure the fuel tanks are as empty as possible so that you can fill up with fresh fuel when you put the motorcycle back into operation.

-- Change the engine oil and filter, clean the oil screens. 🔌 (🕶 p.
-148)
+- Clean the motorcycle. (\ p.
+165)

-- Check the antifreeze. 🔌 (🕶 p.
-134)
+- Check the antifreeze.

-- Check the tire air pressure. ( p.
-99)
+- Check the tire air pressure. (\ p.
+96)

 - Remove the battery.
-A ( p.
+4 ( p.
+98)

+- Recharge the battery. 🔌 (🕶 p.
 101)

-- Recharge the battery. 🔧 (🕶 p.
-104)

-Storage temperature of battery without direct sunshine 0 35 °C (32 95 °F) -- --------------------
+Storage temperature of battery without direct sunshine

+0...
+35 °C (32...
+95 °F)